Bayer-Group/ol-kit/src/Provider/example.md

 The Provider component should wrap your entire application and never be unmounted.
-It will automatically interface with any ol-kit children within the component tree and persist their state before they unmount; a drop-in state management tool!
+It will automatically interface with any ol-kit children within the component tree and give them access to props they need like `map`, `selectInteraction`, `translations`, etc.

 Fully integrated example:
 ```javascript static